Yasu3D/saturn.yasu3d.art/documentation/saturn-edit/guides/transition_guide.md

 Some things have changed though, so this guide is here to assist users making the switch to SATURN EDIT.

 > [!NOTE]
-> Thank you for switching to SATURN EDIT!
+> Thank you for trying SATURN EDIT!
 I really hope you like it.

 ## Name Changes
 A few terms have been renamed to either better describe their purpose, correct misnomers, or to match their name in SATURN and the SAT format.